-In recent times, containerization has become very popular in the software development industry as a viable extension to virtualization.
-Simply put, it allows developers to create and deploy applications faster and is the easiest way to modernize legacy apps.
+Recently, containerization has become very popular in the software development industry as a viable extension to virtualization.
+Simply put, it allows developers to create and deploy applications faster and it’s the easiest way to modernize legacy apps.

 In this post, we’ll look at these questions in more detail.

-Before looking at the benefits and challenges of containerization in more detail, it’s important to recap what containerization is.
-Traditionally, when developers wanted to develop an application and deploy it across platforms, they would use virtualization.
+Traditionally, when developers wanted to develop an application and deploy it across platforms, they used virtualization.

 Also, unlike virtual machines that each contain a full operating system, containers share the host operating system’s kernel and do not need a full operating system to run.
 As such, they use far fewer resources than traditional virtual machines and that’s why they’re often referred to as “lightweight.”